Becoming a DREAM Chapter

 How do we sign up?

 Just fill out an application!
-Beginning in the fall of 2018, your group will also have to pay a $50 annual membership fee, this fee is being waived for the 2017-2018 academic year.
+Beginning in the fall of 2023, your group will also have to pay a $50 annual membership fee, this fee is currently being waived.
 The fee helps cover a number of benefits, and you can contact DREAM if you are concerned about having the money to pay the fee - we do offer discounts or waivers.